01 of 11

 Cut Paint/Caulk Between Walls/Ceiling

 Take your utility knife and change the blade.
-Cut the junction between the wall you want to remove and all walls and ceiling you do not want to remove.
+Cut the junction between the wall you want to remove and all walls and the ceiling you do not want to remove.

 When you remove drywall, this will prevent paper on the unremoved walls from endlessly pulling back.Continue to 6 of 11 below.